 I’ve met numerous zebras (fellow EDS patients) who have experienced much the same in regard to their health conditions.
 We all seem to have one or more family members who just can’t wrap their brains around all our pain and suffering, even when it’s quite evident in front of them.

 I’m sure some just can’t bear to, even if they do see it and care, though that wasn’t true in my case.
 Most really didn’t care about my well being.
 (Sorry guys, it’s the truth, which will always out.)
 I did have one beloved (and equally afflicted) elderly aunty who did sympathize.
 (Alas, she just left us at the respectable age of 95 in March 2020.)

 Denial is not a river in Egypt!

-Yet, we’re almost all extremely smart in the IQ sense.
+Yet the vast majority of us are quite book smart.
 So how can we be so blind to evidence right in front of us?
 I guess we’ll have to blame our sticky brains.
 (We’re also an anxious lot, though not always.)
-2016 update: I’m learning this is a common trait of ADD – leaping to conclusions, and trouble with all or nothing B&W thinking.
+2016 update: I’m learning this is a common trait of ADHD – leaping to conclusions, and trouble with all or nothing B&W thinking.
 (Why dialectical behavior therapy may help so many of us.)

 I’m not saying helping people in itself is wrong, mind you.
 It’s not.
 And it’s probably saved our species from extinction.
 (I wouldn’t be here without medical help among others for sure!)